Za'atar: Cultural and political significance

 Za'atar holds deep cultural meaning across the Levant, serving as both a culinary staple and a symbol of heritage.
 The herb has been an integral part of Arab cuisine since medieval times, used alongside other spiced salts in daily cooking.
 For Palestinians in particular, za'atar carries special significance as a cultural marker – its presence in a household often signifies a Palestinian home, while for refugees, it serves as a tangible connection to their villages and regions of origin.

 The plant's significance has evolved in modern political contexts.
 While traditionally harvested by Arab communities and used in Arab bakeries, za'atar has been widely adopted into Israeli cuisine since the mid-20th century.
 Some Israeli producers market za'atar products using terms like "hyssop" or "holy hyssop," though true Hyssopus officinalis does not grow wild in the region, unlike the common Origanum vulgare.

 Conservation efforts have created complex legal situations.
 In 1977, Israel declared Origanum syriacum a protected species due to overharvesting concerns, with stricter limits imposed in 2005 carrying potential fines for violations.
 While intended as environmental protection, these measures have drawn criticism from some Arab citizens who view them as restricting traditional foraging practices, with some characterizing the laws as "almost anti-Arab".
 The regulations extended to the West Bank, where in 2006 there were reported instances of za'atar plants being confiscated at Israeli checkpoints.

 Distribution

-The use of za'atar spans the Levant, from Lebanon and Syria to Jordan, Palestine, and Israel, and extends across the Arab world to Iraq, Saudi Arabia, Egypt, Libya, and Tunisia.
+The use of za'atar spans the Levant, from Lebanon and Syria to Jordan, Palestine, and extends across the Arab world to Iraq, Saudi Arabia, Egypt, Libya, and Tunisia.